triszt4n/warp-next/README.md

 ## Disclaimer

 * No testing yet
-* When deployed, db should be saved sometimes
+* When deployed, db and web container's warp-next/storage directory (with the images) should be saved sometimes